vknowable/knowable-blog/_posts/2023-02-25-bootstrapping-namada-privacy.md

 ## Looking Forward

-Personally, I think it will be important for depositors to have sufficient notice and time to withdraw their assets before a smart contract upgrade.
+Personally, I think it will be important for depositors to have sufficient notice and time to withdraw their assets before a bridge smart contract upgrade.
 I’d also like to see a dashboard for deposit metrics that are useful enough to make inferences about privacy strength, as well as rewards rates for different types of assets.
-Could we have an emergency freeze option to halt stolen funds in Namada (without risking the confidence of other users)?
+Should we consider a scheme to enable the option to halt stolen funds deposited into Namada (without risking the confidence of other users)?

-Namada’s an exciting piece of the adoption puzzle, and an exciting glimpse of what’s to come with Anoma.
+Namada’s an important piece of the adoption puzzle, and an exciting glimpse of what’s to come with Anoma.
 With interoperability expertise and lessons learned from bridge hacks, we expect Heliax team to take great care to mitigate damage of a bridge exploit.
 As Namada’s bridge earns a reputation for being battle-tested, we look forward to exploring how Namada’s privacy features can grow to benefit a wider set of users, together with other privacy-preserving ecosystems, [thanks to bridge privacy innovations](https://blog.namada.net/shaping-multichain-privacy/).

 ---